If I’ve heard it once, I’ve heard it a thousand times—Never start a story with the weather.

-Even Elmore Leonard kicked off his “Don’t-do-it” list with a rule about the weather.
+Even Elmore Leonard kicked off his “Don’t-do-it” list with a rule about using atmospheric conditions to open a story.

 1. Never open a book with the weather.